H&F social care occupational therapy service

 • access to a room with a toilet

-• safety in the home for the disabled person and other people living in the building
+• safety in the home for the disabled person and other people living in the property

-There are different adaptation processes depending on the type of property.
+There are different adaptation processes depending on the type and ownership of property.

 Please visit Disabled facilities grant for information about money you could be eligible for to help with your adaptation.